The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

 \subsubsection{Venue perspective}

-We evaluate the inequality in the distribution of visits across venues using the Gini index.
-This measure captures the extent to which visits are concentrated on a subset of venues: a Gini index of 0 indicates perfect equality (all venues receive the same number of visits), while higher values indicate increasing concentration of visits on fewer venues.
-Our use of the Gini index is motivated by findings in the literature showing that recommender systems can amplify inequality in the distribution of consumed items~\citep{pedreschi2024human, pappalardo2024survey, boratto2021connecting, elahi2021investigating, lee2019recommender}.
-In our context, this dynamic reflects how algorithmic recommendations may disproportionately direct individuals toward a limited number of venues, increasing their popularity while marginalizing others.
+We evaluate the inequality in the distribution of visits across venues using the Gini coefficient.
+This measure captures the extent to which visits are concentrated on a subset of venues: a Gini coefficient of $0$ indicates perfect equality (all venues receive the same number of visits), while higher values indicate increasing concentration of visits on fewer venues.
+Our use of the Gini coefficient is motivated by studies showing that recommender systems can amplify the inequality in the distribution of consumed items~\citep{pedreschi2024human, pappalardo2024survey, boratto2021connecting, elahi2021investigating, lee2019recommender}.
+In our context, the Gini coefficient quantifies to what extent algorithmic recommendations direct individuals towards a limited number of venues, increasing their popularity while marginalising others.

-Given a dataset of visits $D$, we compute the collective Gini index as:
+Given a dataset of visits $D$, we compute the collective Gini coefficient as: